Think of dance.

 There are so many ways in which we make love – eyes, lips, hands, words, gestures, touch, scent, movement, and on and on and on.
 Using only our genitals is quite a boring way to approach lovemaking.
 The difference between sexuality and eroticism is in the imagination.
 Exploring ourselves through our senses is a great way to learn to expand our imagination and experience ourselves differently and I discuss exercises on that topic in my article How to Awaken Our Sensual Self.

 While intimacy and sexuality have their own different languages, needs and desires – there is one thing they share and it is that exploring our own physical, mental and emotional depths allows us to experience them more fully and deepen our connections.
 When we do this, we’ll be more willing, more open, more responsive, more alive to the one we love because we would have overcome the boundaries of our own desires and have welcomed in the erotic, and the aliveness into our intimate connections.

 Life is a choice.
 Love is a choice.
 Self-fulfillment is often a choice also.
 Our playful nature needs to be nourished and our creativity needs to be cultivated.
-We are in a constant state of renewal and reinvention of ourselves, whether we know it or not.
-Once we realize the dance we are dancing, the only question to ask is: will you choose to come alive?
+We are in a constant state of renewal, reimagination and reinvention of ourselves, whether we know it or not.
+Perhaps the only question to ask ourselves, once we realize the dance that we are already dancing, is: will you choose to come alive?

 If you value what I do, you can support me by sharing my articles and poems, buy my books or donate some magic coins in my hat on Paypal.
 By supporting me, you allow me the freedom and ability to be even more creative and contribute with more.
 All proceeds go towards expanding my work made of love, including publishing my books, my humanitarian projects and creating content including courses and holistic programs.

 Your support means so much to me!
 Thank you wholeheartedly!